shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 A creature and/or object remains touched by your chaos until:

 -   Its chaos duration expires.
 The chaos duration is equal to your Spell Duration.
--   It leaves your Tether Range or shifts to another plane.
+-   It leaves your Tether Range or is no longer on the same plane as you.
 -   It uses its action to make a Wisdom ability check against your spell save DC.
 On a success, it is no longer touched by your chaos.
+-   Your chaos points are reduced to 0 or below.

 ### Chaos Burn